 20. Enable Google Drive Integration

 Type your username and password.
-Next, give it a permission to access your data.
+Next, give it permission to access your data.

-Now, you Google drive is available from the file manager.
+Now, your Google Drive is available from the left panel of your file manager.
 If not, try to reboot your system

 21. Schedule Backups

-It is a good idea to make backups of the system in order to preserve our documents and files that you do not want to lose.
+It is essential to make regular backups of your system.
 Ubuntu already has a simple backup program.
-Open it from the menu.
+Open Backups from the menu.

 The application also lets you set which folders to exclude from the backup in the Folders to ignore section.